thechangelog/ping/README.md

 Getting in touch is as easy as [creating a new issue](https://github.com/thechangelog/ping/issues/new).

 We'll try to respond as soon as we can.
-Once we've answered, we'll close the issue just so we know what we've covered, but don't worry -- if you have any further questions just respond in the thread and we'll get back to you soon.
+Once we've answered, we'll close the issue just so we know what we've covered it, but don't worry -- if you have any further questions just respond in the thread and we'll get back to you soon.
 Feel free to comment on older issues too, even if you didn't create it.

 ---